-- unfinished work, due to bad behaviour, may be sent home; - staying in at break time for an appropriate period to complete a reflection sheet. - removal of privileges e.g. extra curricular activities etc. (though this should not affect curriculum entitlement); - unacceptable behaviour at lunch time may result in children being sent home for lunch.
+- unfinished work, due to behaviour, may be sent home; - removal of privileges e.g. extra-curricular activities etc. (though this should not affect curriculum entitlement); - unacceptable behaviour at lunch time may result in children being sent home for lunch.

 The time allowed for children to show a positive response will depend on the individual concerned and the severity of the misdemeanour but the situation is discussed with parents at an early stage if children do not respond to sanctions.
 Continued refusal to reflect a change for the better having explored all of the above should lead to the following: